AnshKetchum/memorysim/README.md

 }
 ```

+## Resources
+- If interested in development, consider using the batteries included development [devcontainer](https://hub.docker.com/repository/docker/eyeamansh/memorysim-dev/general) associated with the repo!

 ## Acknowledgements

 Thanks to Professor Christopher Fletcher, Professor Sagar Karandikar, and Ph.D Tianrui Wei for their invaluable guidance through the process.